 NYC institutions could close permanently

-Small businesses in New York City are fighting for their survival amid the COVID-19 outbreak.
-After over a month without earning any revenue, many, including long-standing icons like Manhattan’s Strand bookstore, have laid off the majority of their staff.
-The independent bookseller has filed a request to be designated an essential business, so that it could take and fill online orders.
+Small businesses in New York City are fighting for their survival.
+After months without earning sufficient revenue, many, including long-standing icons like Manhattan’s Strand bookstore, temporarily laid off the majority of their staff.

-The Strand is just one of many well-known businesses and cultural institutions that may not survive COVID-19 pandemic and its economic repercussions – or that have already announced their closure, leading many New Yorkers to fret about a potentially devastating blow to the city’s character.
+The Strand is just one of many well-known businesses and cultural institutions struggling to survive COVID-19 pandemic and its economic repercussions – or that have already announced their closure, leading many New Yorkers to fret about a potentially devastating blow to the city’s character.

 Here are some of the city’s icons that may permanently shutter as a result of the coronavirus.